 - Inadequate Hot Water

 If you’re receiving nothing at all or a small amount of hot water, there may be an issue with the pilot light.
-If you’re unsure how to service the pilot light, contact the Experts at 678-235-9699.
+If you’re unsure how to service the pilot light, contact the Experts at 678-235-9699 in Atlanta.
 While some owners can restart the pilot light themselves, it can be unsafe if you’re apprehensive of the steps to take.

 If you detect gas, don’t try to relight the pilot.
 Contact your local utility company immediately.